hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Gather.3.rst

 When the communicator is an intracommunicator, you can perform a gather operation in-place (the output buffer is used as the input buffer).
-Use the variable :ref:`MPI_IN_PLACE`  as the value of the root process ``sendbuf``.
+Use the variable MPI_IN_PLACE as the value of the root process ``sendbuf``.
 In this case, ``sendcount`` and ``sendtype`` are ignored, and the contribution of the root process to the gathered vector is assumed to already be in the correct place in the receive buffer.
-Note that :ref:`MPI_IN_PLACE`  is a special kind of value; it has the same restrictions on its use as :ref:`MPI_BOTTOM` .
+Note that MPI_IN_PLACE is a special kind of value; it has the same restrictions on its use as MPI_BOTTOM.
 Because the in-place option converts the receive buffer into a send-and-receive buffer, a Fortran binding that includes ``INTENT`` must mark these as ``INOUT``, not ``OUT``.